-Give the Tenant a Partner for Good Housing Handbook.
-The Partners for Good Housing Handbook is another City of Philadelphia requirement.
+OBTAIN THE PARTNERS FOR GOOD HOUSING HANDBOOK The Partners for Good Housing Handbook is another City of Philadelphia requirement.
 At the outset of the tenancy hand the tenant a copy of the “City of Philadelphia Partners for Good Housing” brochure.
 The brochure can be printed online.
 The best practice is to have the tenant sign a copy of the handbook so you can prove they received it if this is later disputed in court.

-Send the Notice to Vacate at the Same Time You File the Eviction.
-Pennsylvania requires that a landlord give a tenant thirty days notice to vacate for breach of a lease.
+SEND THE NOTICE TO VACATE UPON FILING THE EVICTION Pennsylvania requires that a landlord give a tenant thirty days notice to vacate for breach of a lease.
 If the tenant has defaulted on rent then ten days notice is required.
 Some landlords give the notice to vacate and then wait that period of time to file the eviction.
 The best practice is to serve the notice and file the eviction at the same time.
 It usually takes approximately thirty days to get a court date.
 Therefore, you can save time by consolidating these actions and getting your court date lined up immediately.

-Choose the Earliest Possible Court Date.
-Many Philadelphia Landlord Tenant Lawyers choose court dates based on their personal schedules.
+HIRE AN ATTORNEY TO OBTAIN THE EARLIEST POSSIBLE DATE “EPD” Many Philadelphia Landlord Tenant Lawyers choose court dates based on their personal schedules.
 When an attorney files an eviction, the courts give broad discretion in choosing a date.
 Go with an attorney who consistently selects the earliest possible date “EPD” for your hearing.
 This can save you weeks and may enable you to get into court in the same month you decide to evict your tenant.

-Make Sure Your Housing License is Current.
-Chapter 102.6 of the Philadelphia Property Maintenance Code provides that “no person shall collect rent with respect to any property that is required to be license… unless a valid license has been issued for said property.”
+MAKE SURE YOUR PHILADELPHIA HOUSING LICENSE IS CURRENT Chapter 102.6 of the Philadelphia Property Maintenance Code provides that “no person shall collect rent with respect to any property that is required to be license… unless a valid license has been issued for said property.”
 Philadelphia requires landlords to have a housing inspection license.
 If you do not have this license you will be unable to file your eviction.
 A housing license can be obtained at the Municipal Service Building at 1401 JFK Blvd., Philadelphia, PA 19103.

-File the Writ of Possession in Ten Days.
-If you try your case in front of the judge you may obtain a judgment of possession.
+FILE THE WRIT OF POSSESSION ON DAY TEN If you try your case in front of the judge you may obtain a judgment of possession.
 In order to evict the tenant you need to file a writ of possession.
 The writ cannot be filed until ten days after the court date.
 Be expeditious in filing the writ of possession.
 Some lawyers wait months to file the writ costing you rent.
 Get a lawyer who files the writ of possession on the earliest possible date.
 This will keep the eviction moving.

-Choose the Earliest Possible Lockout Date.
-Once the Alias Writ is filed the Sheriff will contact your attorney about a lockout date.
+TAKE THE EARLIEST POSSIBLE LOCKOUT DATE Once the Alias Writ is filed the Sheriff will contact your attorney about a lockout date.
 Choose the earliest possible lockout date.
 You may not have a choice in choosing your date.
 If there is no option, accept the date provided and do not reschedule.